-Our total gross margin has remained relatively flat.
 We expect our revenue from Elastic Cloud to continue to increase as a percentage of total revenue, which may adversely impact our gross margin as a result of the associated hosting costs.

 Our operating expenses generally increased sequentially over the periods presented as we grew the associated headcount and other costs.
-General and administrative costs increased in the second quarter of the year ended April 30, 2020 due primarily to the costs associated with closing the Endgame acquisition.